ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

 ### Create a security group for system maintenance

-With access to the bastion working, continue and create the security group for maintenance tasks like installing software, updating it etc.,
+With access to the bastion working, continue and create the security group for maintenance tasks like installing and updating the software.

 1. Navigate to **Security groups** and provision a new security group called **vpc-secure-maintenance-sg** with the below outbound rules